-The Business Boot Camp is a business incubation platform that WPDI created to promote local entrepreneurship in the areas in which we conduct peacebuilding programs.
+The Business Bootcamp is a business incubation platform that serves to promote local entrepreneurship.
 For peacebuilding to occur as a grassroots process, communities must rely on endogenous forces and resources.
-Possessing concrete skills, such as a job or a business, is empowering: it brings self-confidence and the values necessary for maintaining a livelihood.
+Possessing concrete skills, such as a job or a business, is empowering in itself; it brings self-confidence and the values necessary for maintaining a livelihood.
 Supporting small businesses designed and managed by young people, women, and local community members at large is a key component of our work.

-The Business Boot Camp program rigorously selects business projects, followed by in-depth support on business plan design.
+The Business Bootcamp program starts with a rigorous yet inclusive selection of business projects, followed by in-depth support on business plan design.>

-To ensure that candidates have the necessary basic skills to operate a business, we select projects designed by trainees who successfully completed our business and entrepreneurship courses.
-Then, the selected projects are developed into businesses overseen by a committee composed of representatives from WPDI, WPDI’s partners from the private sector, NGOs, intergovernmental organizations, and local and national stakeholders.
-The committee’s role is to provide our entrepreneurs with both tangible resources such as grants and/or loans, and intangible resources, such as backstopping support, advice, and reinforced training tailored to the needs of the entrepreneurs and the specific stage of their business development.
+To ensure that candidates have the necessary skills to operate a business, we select projects designed by trainees who successfully completed at least the intermediate level of our Business & Entrepreneurship course.
+Then, the selected projects are developed into businesses overseen by local committees composed of representatives from WPDI, WPDI’s partners from the private sector, other non-governmental organizations, intergovernmental organizations, and other local and national stakeholders.
+The committee’s role is to provide our entrepreneurs with both tangible resources, such as grants and/or loans, and intangible resources, such as backstopping support, advice, and reinforced training tailored to the needs of the entrepreneurs and the specific stage of their business development.